Before we begin diving into event logs, let’s start with a quote from one of my software heroes.

 What are your initial reactions to these two diagrams now?

-Does the “Without Event Log” diagram look faster and more straight forward?
-The “With Event Log” diagram looks more complicated, and we’re not sure of the added benefits at this point, right?
+Does the first, “Without Event Log” diagram look faster and more straight forward?
+Or does the second diagram with an Event Log looks more complicated?
+At this point, we’re not sure of the added benefits, right?

 There was a time when I couldn’t disagree with you, but then I faced the experience described above.
 So, let’s take a look at what happens to these diagrams when we move to less isolated scenarios.
 (I could have said, “let’s look at the big picture” here, but I didn’t feel like saying it that way, and this is my blog.
 I get to call the shots around here.
 I’m the Big blog bossman.)